Northholm Grammar School: Rowland

-Rowland House is named after former Governor of New South Wales, Air Marshal Sir James Rowland (1922–1999), who formally opened the School in July 1993.
+Rowland House is named after former governor of New South Wales, Air Marshal Sir James Rowland (1922–1999), who formally opened the School in July 1983.
 Rowland was awarded an Air Force Cross, Distinguished Flying Cross and Knight Commander of the Order of the British Empire during his service in the Royal Australian Air Force, and later appointed a Companion of the Order of Australia.

+Capell

+Capell House was named after Arthur Capell (1902–1986), who attended the school opening in July 1983.
+Capell was a renowned Australian linguist who made major contribution to the study of several Papuan, Polynesian and Indigenous Australian languages.
+Capell House was renamed by Plüss House in 2025.

 Patteson

 Patteson House was named after a John Coleridge Patteson (1827–1871), an English Anglican Bishop, missionary to the South Sea Islands, the first Bishop of Melanesia and accomplished linguist.
+Patteson House was renamed by Archdale House in 2025.

 Publications

-Northholm produces several publications throughout the school year, namely The Weekly Record, The Arcadian and Ilex.
+Northholm produces several publications throughout the school year, namely The Arcadian, Learning through Scholarship, Annual Report and Ilex.
+The School newsletter is called The Record.

-The Weekly Record
+The Arcadian

-The Weekly Record is Northholm's weekly news publication which is emailed to parents on Fridays.
-Columns include From The Principal, Important Dates, Middle Year News, and the From the Registrar among others.
-It features the results from Northholm's sporting teams and co-curricular achievements, as well as upcoming events.
+The Arcadian is Northholm Grammar’s bi-yearly magazine featuring news and articles celebrating student achievements and contributions to the community from Northholm students.
+The Arcadian is available to read on the school website.

+Annual Report

+Northholm publishes their Annual Report on the website each year, prior to 30 June aligned with the NSW Education Standards Authority (NESA) requirements.

+Learning through Scholarship

+Learning through Scholarship includes the Higher School Certificate results from Northholm graduating students.
+It is issued once a year.

 Ilex

-Ilex is Northholm's annual school yearbook that features yearly reports from all departments of the school, house reports, sports carnival summaries, co-curricular reports and photos.
+Ilex is Northholm's annual school yearbook distributed at the end of each year, that features yearly reports from all departments of the school, house reports, activity summaries, co-curricular reports and photos.
+It is named after the holly oak (holm oak) trees which are a symbol of prosperity, strength, stability and comfort.

+The Record

+The Record is Northholm's bi-weekly newsletter which is emailed to parents on Fridays.
+It features messages from the Principal and senior leaders, notable student achievements, the results from Northholm's sporting teams and co-curricular achievements, as well as upcoming events.